TzviRechel/systems_programming2_ex3/README.md

 - Initializes the game board and players
 - Simulates multiple turns of gameplay, including dice rolls, resource distribution, and player actions
 - Illustrates how players interact with the board by building settlements, cities, and roads
-- Manages the flow of turns and game events until a winning condition is met

 This implementation allows for efficient game state management and ensures consistency across the board.